richardTowers/verify-tech-docs/source/documentation/saml/samlComplianceTool.md

     <a name="generate-self-signed-certificates"></a>

 1. Generate self-signed certificates for use with the compliance tool only.
-You can use OpenSSL to generate self-signed certificates using the [guidelines provided by the Heroku Dev Center](https://devcenter.heroku.com/articles/ssl-certificate-self#prerequisites).
 1. POST the following JSON (via curl, or similar) to the `URI compliance-tool.RPPostUri` provided by your GOV.UK Verify engagement lead:

     ```